-Fig.~\ref{fig:Fig1} depicts an (extreme) example of an individual neutron evolution (solid red line) through the experimental setup including magnetic field profile (dashed blue line) and absorber (grey fill), with $v=500\,$m/s and without phase averaging, and assuming $\Delta{m}=289\,$neV and $\theta_0=5\times10^{-3}$, consistent with the neutron lifetime anomaly.
-Under these conditions, neutrons in the initial state $n$ would be nearly fully converted to the $n'$ state via the LZ transition as they entered the magnet at 4.8\,T at -0.1\,m.
-Due to the split pair configuration of the magnet used and the particular choice of $\Delta{m}$ there is another LZ transition at 4.8\,T at the magnet center, and 40\% of neutrons would be found in the $n$ state and therefore be absorbed by the beam-catcher.
+Fig.~\ref{fig:Fig1} depicts an example of an individual neutron evolution (solid red line) through the experimental setup including magnetic field profile (dashed blue line) and absorber (grey fill), with $v=500\,$m/s and without phase averaging, and assuming $\Delta{m}=289\,$neV (corresponding to the central dip in magnetic field) and $\theta_0=5\times10^{-3}$, consistent with the neutron lifetime anomaly.
+Under these conditions, neutrons in the initial state $n$ would be nearly fully converted to the $n'$ state via the non-adiabatic LZ transition as they entered the magnet at 4.8\,T at -0.1\,m.
+Due to the split pair configuration of the magnet used and the particular choice of $\Delta{m}$ there is another LZ transition at 4.8\,T at the magnet center, and 60\% of neutrons would be in the $n'$ state on reaching the beam-catcher.
+While the $n'$ might naively be expected to be completely sterile in matter, we note that with the full treatment of the density matrix evolution, there is some attenuation in the absorber.
 After the absorber, the 55\% of neutrons remaining (in the $n'$ state) would be nearly fully converted as they exited the magnet at 4.8\,T at $+0.1$\,m.
-Reducing $\theta_0$ reduces the probability of conversion at each LZ transition, while varying $\Delta{m}$ changes the number of LZ transitions, indicated by where the horizontal black line crosses the blue dashed line in Fig.~\ref{fig:Fig1}.
-Averaging over neutron velocities in the incident spectra, the initial phases, and the unpolarized beam, in this particular example we find an apparent transmission through the beam catcher (due to regeneration) of 25\%.
+Reducing $\theta_0$ reduces the probability of conversion at each LZ transition, while the number of LZ transitions (0, 2, 3, or 4) depends on the value of $\Delta{m}$, indicated by where the horizontal black line crosses the blue dashed line in Fig.~\ref{fig:Fig1}.
 Evidence of neutrons regenerated from mirror neutrons would appear as a difference in detector counts above backgrounds between when the magnetic field is present and absent.
-In the absence of $n\rightarrow n'$ oscillations, no signal above background would be detected at the detector for any value of the magnetic field.
+In the absence of $n\rightarrow n'$ oscillations, no signal above background would be detected.